Wamiquemashhadi03/mypasswordgenerator/README.md

 ## 📄 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source under the [MIT License](https://opensource.org/licenses/MIT).

 ---